Employee Engagement and Psychosocial Hazards Survey

 How will your Organisation Benefit?

-• Informed leadership decisions: Real, honest feedback allows leaders to prioritise initiatives that boost morale and culture, reducing costly guesswork.
+Obtain real feedback to prioritise initiatives that boost morale and culture, reducing costly guesswork.

-• Strengthened employee trust: Showing you listen — and act on — employee voice builds trust and fosters an open culture.
+Showing you listen - and act on - employee feedback builds trust and fosters an open culture.

-• Continuous growth and adaptability: Regularly measuring happiness helps track progress over time, ensuring your culture evolves alongside business needs.
+Regularly measuring engagement helps track progress over time, ensuring your culture evolves alongside business needs.

 What will the Report Contain?

-The wellbeing of your team is central to a safe and productive workplace.
+The psychological health of your team is central to a safe and productive workplace.
 In this part of the survey we measure your employees’ exposure to any of the known psychosocial hazards that may impact their mental health and wellbeing, including:

-We also ask about exposure to behaviours and events that can cause harm, such as aggression, violence, traumatic incidents, bullying, harassment, gendered violence, and discrimination.
+We also gather information about exposure to behaviours and events that can cause harm, such as aggression, violence, traumatic incidents, bullying, harassment, gendered violence, and discrimination.

 What is the Investment?